bingyang-hu/Full-Stack-Web-Developer/Django/Notes.md

 ## URL Templates Inheritance

 Before begin any Django Project, it's always a good idea to sketch out the main idea and organization by hand!

+## 148.Django Password:

+difference with folder 'static' and file 'media':

+static: store files you provide
+media: store files the users provide